PREVENT ACCIDENTAL POISONINGS

 Also, be as vigilant at poison-proofing your house for a pet as you would be for a child.
 Keep cleaning products in a high, closed cabinet.
 There should be nothing below counter level because liquid drain cleaners, as well as tub and tile cleaners, can be lethal.
 Also, take precautions in the garage — bags of insecticide and auto care liquids need to be stored high off the ground.

 Another critical step in avoiding pet poisonings is to read labels.
 Flea control is commonly labeled specifically for dogs or cats.
-This is because the agents used for dogs are not safe for cats.
+This is because some of the agents used for dogs are not safe for cats.
 Follow the label directions and amounts correctly.

 Cats tend to be attracted to unusual flavors, so keep them away from calamine lotion, diaper rash ointments, sunblock and analgesic ointments.
 These products contain an acid related to those in aspirin and will prove toxic if ingested.